RXO Inc. (RXO) Reveals an Earnings Mystery

 RXO’s Market Performance

-During the last 5 trading sessions, RXO fell by -6.35%, in comparison to the 20-day moving average.
-In addition, RXO Inc. saw -19.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RXO rose by +6.98%, in comparison to the 20-day moving average.
+In addition, RXO Inc. saw -8.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RXO